rkoeninger/ShenScript/docs/interop.rst

    Shows a synchronous web confirm pop-up with the given message.
 Returns Shen :shen:`true` or :shen:`false` depending on whether the user hit "OK" or "Cancel".

-   :param string message: Message to show on the pop-up.
+   :param string Message: Message to show on the pop-up.

 .. function:: (web.document)